|Guide||♦||1 Triplog||0 Topics|

 Restore the mind, body snd spirit

-One can see native plants used in unique ways here, in several diiferent landscape designs.
-Great care and attention to detail is evident, and frequent use of symbolism can be seen in rock selection and sculpture placement.
+One can see native plants used in unique ways here, in several different landscape designs.
+Great care and attention to detail are evident, and frequent use of symbolism can be seen in rock selection and sculpture placement.
 The practice of Bonsai pruning techniques is showcased throughout, and the visitor has the opportunity to view a small grove of Bamboo as well.
-The ambience of this garden is quiet and peaceful, a place to walk, stroll or sit, where tranquility is nutured and cultivated.
-For those who recharge in quiet snd peaceful surroundings, this an ideal place to find serenity and nourishment for the soul.
-This is a great location to take friends and family to see beautiful Japanese garden design, for outstanding photography opportunities, and the chance to experience Japanese cultural events held throughout the year.
+This garden's ambiance is quiet and peaceful, a place to walk, stroll or sit, where tranquility is nurtured and cultivated.
+For those who recharge in quiet snd peaceful surroundings, this is ideal for finding serenity and nourishment for the soul.
+This is a great location to take friends and family to see beautiful Japanese garden design, outstanding photography opportunities, and the chance to experience Japanese cultural events throughout the year.

 Check out the Triplog.